wizardbusiness/Data-Structures-And-Algotrithms/algorithms/README.md

   - Bifurcate unsorted array into left and right halves recursively
   - subarrays with 1 or no elements are sorted by definition
   - to sort, compare the first elements of left and right and move them to a new sorted array.
   - do that until either left and right doesn't have any more elements.
   - merge the left, sorted, and right arrays together.

 - Gotchas

   - you must return the result of merging the arrays after bifurcating them.
   - when sorting, use a loop (this is the n of n log n);
   - when sorting, SHIFT only the smaller element from start of one of the arrays.
-  - when merging, merge sorted THEN left, then right.
+  - when merging, merge sorted THEN left, then right. (we dont know if l and r have unsorted elements)
   - only sort while left and right arrays BOTH contain elements.
+MUST compare length, array can still be true when empty

   _Binary Search_